 Current is what causes energy to be wasted in power transmission thru wire.
 To reduce this ‘line drop’ loss, the voltage applied at the power plant which drives this current can be rather high.
 Along the way to your house, the voltage is ‘dropped’ in a series of transformers which can be thought of as big coils of wire, almost as a generator with no moving parts.

 A solar powered inverter, like any inverter, converts steady direct current from a solar cell or battery to a smooth oscillating sine wave by switching the DC power on and off, very quickly.
 As a rough cut, switching the DC power 60 times a second creates what is called a ‘square’ wave.
 But if we subtract out power switched 180 times a second we can ‘round the corners’ of the square’ a bit.
 And by further switching in power at 300 and out at 420 times a second an inverter can approach a smooth AC wave quite closely.
 Some electrical components (capacitors and inductors) used on the AC Side of the inverter can store and discharge a bit of power as the many square waves pass, further smoothing out the stack of square waves and approximate regular AC Power.

-For reduced transit times, we ship from distribution centers in Southern California, New York, Chicago, Atlanta, Houston, and Miami.
-Will call is available for customers in San Diego, La Jolla, Carlsbad, Encinitas, Rancho Santa Fe, northern Mexico, and anyone who can drive to our warehouse.
+To reduce transit times, we ship from distribution centers in California, New York, Chicago, Atlanta, Houston, and Miami.
+Will call is available for customers in San Diego, La Jolla, Carlsbad, Encinitas, Rancho Santa Fe, northern Mexico, and anyone else who can drive to our warehouse.
 Please call in advance for availability.